Black Hearted Synonym: 30 Alternatives and When to Use Them

 25. Vindictive

-Meaning: Seeking revenge with intent to harm.
+Meaning: Seeking revenge with the intent to harm.

 Example: His vindictive behavior destroyed their friendship.